gschmutz/iot-vehicle-tracking-demo/README.md

 ## Join with Static Driver Data (7)

-### Start the synchronization from the RDBMS table "truck"
+### Start the synchronisation from the RDBMS table "truck"

 First start the console consumer on the `truck_driver` topic:

 ```